skycoin/skywire/cmd/skywire-cli/README.md

 Flags:
   -h, --help                    help for gen-config
-      --hypervisor-pks string   public keys of hypervisors that should be added to this visor --is-hypervisor           whether to generate config to run this visor as a hypervisor.
+      --hypervisor-pks string   public keys of hypervisors that should be added to this visor -i, --is-hypervisor           generate a hypervisor configuration.
-  -o, --output string           path of output config file. (default "skywire-config.json") -p, --package                 use defaults for package-based installations -r, --replace                 whether to allow rewrite of a file that already exists (this retains the keys).
+  -o, --output string           path of output config file. (default "skywire-config.json") -p, --package                 use defaults for package-based installations in /opt/skywire -r, --replace                 rewrite existing config (retains keys).
-      --sk cipher.SecKey        if unspecified, a random key pair will be generated. (default 0000000000000000000000000000000000000000000000000000000000000000)
+      --sk cipher.SecKey        if unspecified, a random key pair will be generated.
+                                 (default 0000000000000000000000000000000000000000000000000000000000000000)
+  -s, --skybian                 use defaults paths found in skybian
-  -t, --testenv                 whether to use production or test deployment service.
+                                 writes config to /etc/skywire-config.json -t, --testenv                 use test deployment service.

 Global Flags:
       --rpc string   RPC server address (default "localhost:3435")